Written By: Robert E. Sheriff, MS, CSP, CIH, President

 Checklists are readily available from a variety of sources.
 You can go to www.osha.gov and get 83,000 results for “safety inspection checklists” and many are construction site or equipment specific.

 A general internet search will lead to many inexpensive or free checklists available both all-purpose and specific.
-Don’t forget the National Safety Council and professional groups like the American Society of Safety Engineers.
+Don’t forget the National Safety Council and professional groups like the American Society of Safety Professionals.

-A checklist can be useful if it is recognized as only one element of a construction site safety program and the person using the checklist must have some knowledge of safety and the work being performed.
+A checklist can be useful if it is recognized as only one element of a construction site safety program and the person using the checklist must have some knowledge of safety and the work being performed for the type of activities performed.

 Robert E. Sheriff is the CEO of Atlantic Environmental.
-A Certified Industrial Hygienist and Certified Safety Professional, he has over thirty years of experience providing human health hazard assessments and safety consulting.
-Dr. Shotwell has a Ph.D. in Safety Engineering with over 35 years of safety and Industrial Hygiene Consulting.
-For more information and a free proposal, contact him at 800-344-4414 or email him at email@example.com.
+A Certified Industrial Hygienist and Certified Safety Professional, he has over forty years of experience providing human health hazard assessments and safety consulting.
+For more information and a free proposal, contact him at 973-366-4660 or email him at firstname.lastname@example.org.